Distinguished Graduate and Postdoctoral Mentorship Award

 • Selection

-• Selection of finalists and recipients will be made by the Graduate Council’s Graduate Student and Postdoctoral Welfare Committee.
+• Graduate Council’s Graduate Student and Postdoctoral Welfare Committee recommends finalists to the Dean of Graduate Studies.
 If a nominee is chosen as a finalist, Graduate Studies may request a current CV or solicit additional letters of support from:

 • Present and previous graduate students and postdoctoral scholars.